wdoug/git-flow-github-actions/README.md

+> NOTE: This repo was originally forked from https://github.com/thomaseizinger/github-action-gitflow-release-workflow.
+Due to the way github actions work on forks, however, I decided to switch this to be just a copy instead of a fork.

 # GitFlow release workflow using GitHub actions

 This repository contains GitHub workflows that allow for fully automated release as per the GitFlow conventions.